GilRaitses/mat2h5/README.md

     └── magat-license.md        # MAGAT Analyzer license info
 ```

-**Note:** The MAGAT Bridge code is included in `src/mat2h5/bridge.py`, so you don't need any external dependencies beyond MATLAB and the MAGAT codebase.
+**Note:** The MAGAT Bridge code is included in `src/mat2h5/bridge.py`, and MAGAT core classes are bundled at `matlab/core`.
+You don't need any external dependencies beyond MATLAB.

 ## Advanced Usage